Lauren Wolkstein

 Lauren Wolkstein is an American film director, writer, producer and editor.
 She is known for directing, writing, and editing the 2017 film The Strange Ones with Christopher Radcliff and serving on the directorial team for the third season of Ava DuVernay's Queen Sugar, which she followed with a producing director role in the fifth season.
-She is an Associate Professor of Film and Media Arts at Temple University in Philadelphia.
+She was a tenured Associate Professor of Film and Media Arts at Temple University in Philadelphia.
+She is currently a Clinical Assistant Professor of Screenwriting in the School of Film and Television at Loyola Marymount University in Los Angeles.

 Early life and education

 Wolkstein was born and raised in Baltimore, Maryland.
 She is the daughter of a schoolteacher and an Air Force Colonel.
 Wolkstein has written that John Waters, David Lynch and Lukas Moodysson were early inspirations for her film career.
 She earned a Bachelor of Arts in Computer Science and Film from Duke University, and won a Duke Undergraduate Filmmaker Award.
 In 2010, she completed a Masters of Fine Arts in Directing from Columbia University.
 She has said at Columbia, she "fell in love with filmmakers like Hal Ashby and Nicholas Ray, who had a sensitivity to outsiders, odd couple pairings, and people on the fringes.”